The intent of the computing curriculum

 It is important that technology is used as a day-day element of school life and across all subject areas, therefore if opportunities to use ICT arise which do not fall within the curriculum for each year group they should be taken advantage of.

-We teach E-Safety and have yearly awareness days so that the children know what to do if they are bullied online or come across content that is upsetting.
+We teach Online Safety and in addition, have yearly awareness days, so that the children know what to do if they are bullied online or come across content that is upsetting.

 Each classroom's Interactive White Board has controlled internet access.